 The purpose of this study was to explore the relationship that exists between the history of reading, the impact of mClass: Reading 3D on student achievement in second grade, and the impact of quality professional development through a program evaluation.
-Data from this study will be used to improve the implementation process of mClass: Reading 3D that may have a direct impact on student achievement.
-This dissertation is a mixed methods study of a statemandated early reading assessment program implemented in K-3 classrooms in a rural public school system in North Carolina.
-Chapter 1 provides background information for implementing the mClass: Reading 3D Assessment Program in three selected public elementary schools in one school district. mClass: Reading 3D is a reading assessment software program that uses a running record to diagnose reading comprehension of students enrolled in grades K-5 (Amplify Education, 2014a).
+It was the intention that the data from this study be used to improve the implementation process of mClass: Reading 3D that may have a direct impact on student achievement.
+This dissertation is a program evaluation of a state-mandated early reading assessment program implemented in K-3 classrooms in a rural public school system in North Carolina.
+Chapter 1 provides background information for implementing the mClass: Reading 3D Assessment Program in three selected public elementary schools in one school district. mCLASS: Reading 3D is a reading assessment software program that uses a running record to diagnose reading comprehension of students enrolled in grades K-5 (Amplify Education, Inc., 2014a).